 Barbara Granade, Secretary

+Barbara is currently serving on the LWVOC Board and is Co-Chair of the Speakers Bureau.
+Prior to accepting the Board position, she was an active member of the League’s Gun Safety, Voter Services and Nominating Committees.
+These committees and Board experiences have allowed her to develop a knowledge and understanding of League functions that enable her to serve the League as Board Secretary.
 Barbara was an Orlando travel agent who retired after 30 years in the business.
 She is a member of 100 Women Strong, a philanthropic Central Florida giving circle and served on their Leadership Committee.
 As a current member of its Grant Committee she researches community programs to discover innovative ways to improve the lives of economically challenged women and children in Orange County.

-Saudi Ellis, Director
+Saudi Ellis, Elected Director

 Saudi has been an active League member since 2016, serving on the Voter Services Committee and coordinating the LWVOC petition drive of the Voter Restoration Amendment.
 Her passion is voter education, registration, and battling any attempts of voter disenfranchisement.
 Saudi retired as an Intelligence Analyst from the Orlando Police Department after 28 years of service.
 She brings years of analytical experience, excellent research and writing skills, and strong organizational and interpersonal skills to successfully work with individuals and teams to accomplish a goal.
 Saudi is a graduate of UCF, and a licensed Realtor and Notary Public.
 She enjoys traveling, music, ethnic and cultural events, and spending time with her grandchildren.